thingetoo/tapas-menu/README.md

 * [Technologies](#technologies)

 ## General info
-Adding items to a menu and 'taco-ing' them with a special checkbox.
+Add items to a menu and 'taco' them with a special checkbox.
 In the code, I explored saving items to local storage and how a website can benefit from it.

 ## Screenshots
 ![Example screenshot](./img/screenshot.png)